bitburner-official/bitburner-src/markdown/bitburner.go.resetboardstate.md

 Note that some factions will have a few routers on the subnet at this state.

-opponent is "Netburners" or "Slum Snakes" or "The Black Hand" or "Daedalus" or "Illuminati",
+opponent is "Netburners" or "Slum Snakes" or "The Black Hand" or "Tetrads" or "Daedalus" or "Illuminati" or "????????????",

 **Signature:**